-Course Representatives are student volunteers who represent your views at course-level, at Faculty Forums and in meetings with academic and administrative staff.
+Course Representatives are student volunteers who represent your views at course-level, at School Forums and in meetings with academic and administrative staff.

 Course Representatives are individuals who are elected by the student body to represent the views of their course.
 It is their responsibility to feedback the views of their course members at course rep meetings, on different academic matters such as the curriculum and timetabling.
 Ultimately course reps play a large role in ensuring that students are having the best experience whilst at university.

-If you’d like more information about the role and how you can become one, or if you’d like to find out who the rep for your course is, visit the Students’ Union website.
+If you would like more information about the role and how you can become one, or if you would like to find out who the rep for your course is, visit the Students’ Union website.